nbigaouette/sorting/README.md

 Interesting conclusions from these implementations:

  * At large `N`, the fastest is, obviously, quicksort, followed by merge sorts.
+ * The recursive version of merge sort is not much different from the non-recursive version in terms of performance.
  * At large `N`, the slowest are bubble sorts.
 The optimized versions are faster but not by much.
 This clearly shows that, while algorithms can be tweaked to speed them, their scaling will stay the same.
 Further speed increase should be